thescientist13/HP_Stuff/content/Harrypedia/people/Dumbledore/Albus_Percival_Wulfric_Brian/_index.md

 both male magic user and betrayer.[^200720-2] This contrasts interestingly with "witch,"[^200720-3] "wizard"[^200720-4] and "sorcerer"[^200720-5] that apparently have an etymology of simply being a magic user.
-Any work trying to work in the [[Harry]] Potter universe has to go fictional at some point, since in true history magic is always associated with the pagan, the satanic, or both.
+Any work trying to work in the [Harry][HJP1] Potter universe has to go fictional at some point, since in true history magic is always associated with the pagan, the satanic, or both.
 So it is noteworthy that the common titles they use, "witch" and "wizard," have no negative